You can improve the quality of your filmmaking without spending a lot of money. A few simple, affordable bits of equipment can make a big difference.

 Make your hot shoe more useful

-You can only fit one thing on a hot shoe, right?
-A light or maybe a microphone?
+You can only fit one thing on a camera accessory shoe, right?
+A light OR a microphone?

 With a hot shoe extender you can mount several things at once.

-A hot shoe spirit level is a cheap way to avoid sloping horizons.
+A spirit level is an easy way to avoid sloping horizons.

-A tripod mount will let you fit other accessories that take a tripod screw.
+A hot shoe tripod adapter will let you fit other accessories that take a tripod screw.
 You can even put another camera there.
 Mount a compact camera with a wide angle lens, and you can shoot closeups and wide shots at the same time.